Auguste Chapdelaine: The Second Opium War

 According to historian Anthony Clark, "there is no doubt Chapdelaine's death was exploited for imperialist gain".
 The French Empire had many times suffered the death of missionaries for which no military vengeance occurred.
 The political situation wherein Britain's victory was seen as inevitable and the French desire to make its own imperial gains in China, alongside the fact that the French did not have a policy elsewhere of punitive military expeditions to avenge the death of missionaries, has led many historians to conclude that the death of Chapdelaine was merely an excuse used in order to declare war so that France could build its empire.

 Lord Elgin, the British High Commissioner for China commented on the French ultimatum given prior to France's entry to the war: Gros [the French ambassador] showed me a projet de note [draft note] when I called on him some days ago.
 It is very long and very well written.
 The fact is, that he has had a much better case of quarrel than we; at least one that lends itself much better to rhetoric.

 The Chinese version of Article Six in the Sino-French Peking Convention, signed at the end of the war, gave Christians the right to spread their faith in China and to French missionaries to hold property.

 Recognition and controversy

 Chapdelaine was beatified in 1900.
-He was canonized on 1 October 2000, by Pope John Paul II, together with 120 Christian martyrs who had died in China between the 17th and 20th century.
+He was canonized on 1 October 2000, by Pope John Paul II, together with 120 Christian martyrs who had died in China between the 17th and 20th centuries.

 Anthony Clark maintains that China's version of history is "largely contrived" and completely unsupported, and that notions that Chapdelaine was "a lascivious womanizer" and spy are "unsupportable in any historical records".